ecrespo/websearch-mcp-server/README.md

 ## Troubleshooting

-- ImportError for `fastapi`, `authlib`, `loguru`, etc.: dependencies not installed — re-run the install step.
+- ImportError for `fastapi`, `loguru`, etc.: dependencies not installed — re-run the install step.
-- 401/permission issues when calling `web_search`: ensure you called the `authenticate` tool first and that Auth0 credentials are correct.
+- 401/permission issues when calling `web_search`: ensure you called the `authenticate` tool first and that LOCAL_TOKEN is correctly configured.
 - 404 for `/session/{id}/status`: session not yet created; it is created on first `/mcp/{id}` or `/sse/{id}` call.
 - Tavily-related errors: verify `TAVILY_API_KEY` and network connectivity.